Table of contents

 In the above table, we created a set called allowed_ip with the flags timeout,interval.
 The timeout flag allows up to add timeout values for each entry in your set.
 After the timer expires, the entry will be deteled from the set.

 Let’s go ahead and explore this rule.
-Assuming your nft script is called e1s1.nft, install the rules using chmod +x e1s1.nft and then ./e1s1.nft.
+Assuming your nft script is called e1s1.nft, install the rules using chmod +x e1s1.nft and then sudo ./e1s1.nft.
 Quickly now, get on the client container and try to ping the server, you should be successful.

 You can view the timer entry for each element in your set by listing the table:

-$ nft list table e1s1
+$ sudo nft list table e1s1

 table ip e1s1 {